alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 Starting a Puzzle - Generating Ideas
 ------------------------------------------------------------------------

-Puzzles are often described as having "a-has" or break-in points, where it suddenly becomes clear what you should do.
+Puzzles are often described as having "a-has" or break-ins, where it suddenly becomes clear what you should do.
 How do you come up with a-has?
 How do you break-in?